Compute

 }

-• Use the ik_max_word word segmentation policy to split the target text.
+• Use the ik_max_word word segmentation policy to split a piece of target text.

 Example code: